What is Business Expansion? Your Guide to International Growth

 Income Diversification

 Operating in multiple markets balances risks and can protect against any region’s downturns.
-By diversifying income sources, companies can weather economic cycles more effectively.
+By diversifying income sources, companies can weather the business cycle more effectively.

 Reducing Market Saturation Risks